darshanpandhi/darshanpandhi.github.io/README.md

 Note: While Markdown has several flavours, we use the popular GitHub Flavoured Markdown.

-#### Steps to upload your Resume to this new Repository
+#### Steps to upload your (Markdown-formatted) Resume to this new Repository

 1. Click **Add file** within your new repository.
 2. Select **Upload files** from the dropdown box.
-3. Rename your Markdown-formatted Resume file as index.md.
+3. Rename your Resume file as index.md.
 4. Drag this index.md file into your repository.
 5. Enter a commit message.